tomedegroot/study-material/linux+LPICLevel1Exam1/managingFilesInLinux.md

 `cp [OPTIONS] SOURCE DESTINATION`
   1. `-i` -> interactive, prompt before overwrite
   2. `-p` -> preserve permissions.
 By default, if you copy a file it gets the same permissions and owner as the folder you are copying to.
 With `-p` you keep the same permissions and owner as the original file
+  3. `-a` -> It preserves ownership on all the folders and it's contents recursively.
+  4. `-u` -> Update copy.
+It's a backup command: it tells cp to only copy if the target location is newer or the target location doesn't exist
+  5. `-r` -> recursive

 #File Archiving & The RM, MV Commands

-##cp

-Extra notes on flags for `cp`:
-  1. `-a` -> It preserves ownership on all the folders and it's contents recursively.
-  2. `-u` -> Update copy.
-It's a backup command: it tells cp to only copy if the target location is newer or the target location doesn't exist

 ##mv